rticommunity/rticonnextdds-automotive-reference-architecture/README.md

 ### Demo 1: In-Vehicle Window Controller

 This example demonstrates a local deployment of the automotive window control system.
 It includes two zonal controllers, one cockpit application, and one mobile app.
+It highlights the easy deployment and easy integration with multiple OS and subsystems.

 #### System Architecture